MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 ### Enable Windows Defender Antivirus Scanning

-Protecting authorized removeable storage with Windows Defender Antivirus requires [enabling real-time protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus).
+Protecting authorized removable storage with Windows Defender Antivirus requires [enabling real-time protection](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus).
 If real-time protection is enabled, files are scanned before they are accessed and executed.
 The scanning scope includes all files, including those on mounted removable devices such as USB drives.
 You can optionally [run a PowerShell script to perform a custom scan](https://aka.ms/scanusb) of a USB drive after it is mounted.